 As well as the technical skills, you will need to be committed to Survival’s aims and ideals.
 If you’d like to help, please send a CV and covering email including:

-- who you are and why you’d like to intern at Survival
+- who you are and why you’d like to volunteer at Survival

 - a brief overview of your previous experience